NWACoder/frontend/README.md

 3. Password
 4. Confirm Password

-### Logging in
+### Logging In

 1. Enter user name
 2. Enter Password

-### Create a snippet
+### Creating Snippet

-1. navigating to the top right corner, click your user name, click dashboard
+1. Navigating to the top right corner, click your user name, click dashboard
 2. Enter snippet name
-3. Write your code in the editor.
+3. Write your code in the editor
+4. Click public if you want the snippet to be a public snippet
+5. Save snippet when done

-#### Add new file
+#### Add New file

-1. click the new file button in the snippet editor & give your desired file the file extension.
+1. Click the new file button in the snippet editor & give your file the desired file extension

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/).